Train: Couplers

-Train vehicles are linked to one another by various systems of coupling.
+Train vehicles are linked to one another by various coupling systems.
 In much of Europe, India, and South America, trains primarily use buffers and chain couplers.
 In the rest of the world, knuckle couplers are the most popular, with a few local variations persisting (such as Wilson couplers in the former Soviet Union).
 On multiple units all over the world, Scharfenberg couplers are common.

 Brakes

 Because steel wheels on steel rails have a low coefficient of rolling resistance, trains rely on friction brakes applied to many or all wheels to achieve sufficient stopping force.
-Early trains used manually applied hand brakes: brakemen rode in brakeman’s cabins or atop cars to turn brake wheels as required on downhill grades.
-Since 1869, George Westinghouse’s automatic air brake has been nearly universally adopted; his system uses compressed air in a continuous train pipe to apply brakes simultaneously across all cars.
+Early trains used manually applied hand brakes: brakemen rode in brakeman's cabins or atop cars to turn brake wheels as required on downhill grades.
+Since 1869, George Westinghouse's automatic air brake has been nearly universally adopted; his system uses compressed air in a continuous train pipe to apply brakes simultaneously across all cars.

 Warning devices

-This cab car includes a horn (top), a bell (top right), headlights (above the door), classification lights (red lights on side), and ditch lights (white lights on side).
+This GO Transit Bombardier BiLevel cab car includes a horn (top), a bell (top right), headlights (above the door), classification lights (red lights on side), and ditch lights (white lights on side).

-For safety and communication, trains are equipped with horns and bells as mandatory audible devices under international and regional regulations—for example, EU Directive 2004/49/EC Annex I specifies “audible devices: bells, horns, klaxons, etc.” as part of level-crossing warning equipment—and the U.S. Federal Railroad Administration defines and mandates locomotive audible warning devices (air horn, steam whistle or similar) under 49 CFR 229.129 (“locomotive horn”).
+For safety and communication, trains are equipped with horns and bells as mandatory audible devices under international and regional regulations—for example, EU Directive 2004/49/EC Annex I specifies "audible devices: bells, horns, klaxons, etc". as part of level-crossing warning equipment—and the U.S. Federal Railroad Administration defines and mandates locomotive audible warning devices (air horn, steam whistle or similar) under 49 CFR 229.129 ("locomotive horn").
 Steam locomotives traditionally use steam whistles rather than air horns.
 Visual warning lights include headlights, classification lights, Mars Light, and ditch lights.

 Cabs

-Locomotives are in most cases equipped with cabs, also known as driving compartments, where a train driver controls the train's operation.
+Locomotives are, in most cases, equipped with cabs, also known as driving compartments, where a train driver controls the train's operation.
 They may also be installed on unpowered train cars known as cab or control cars, to allow for a train to operate with the locomotive at the rear.